Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Ness_interim.md

 - Unable to edit directly on OpenSCAD, therefore instead modifying door using Solidworks as modelling a new door in OpenSCAD is too difficult.
 - Download as .STL to interface with other components in OpenSCAD.

+Solidworks files to Github storage:
+- Stored on a One Drive for now, need to figure out transfer.

 Delay in electronics delivery:
 - Unable to settle on design at this stage, delays in design.
 - Easily adjustable code.